Manecas1221212/romance/chapter_20.md

 Or had she?
 She tried to remember.
 Andrew had called about Sophie.
 She'd been distracted.
 Had she actually swiped?
 Or had someone held the door?

-The doubt grew.

----

-**Thursday: Files Deleted**
+The doubt grew.It followed her through Wednesday.
+Through meetings where she second-guessed every word.
+Through conversations where she wondered if she was remembering things correctly.
+By Thursday morning, she'd almost talked herself into believing it was all in her head.

+Almost.

+Then she opened the shared drive.
 The Meridian deck was gone.
 Three weeks of work.
-Disappeared from the shared drive.
+Disappeared.

 Anna checked version history.
 Last edit: *Anna Park, 11:47 PM Wednesday*.